 Dandelion Honey: The Recipe

-The amount of flowers you need to collect depends on how much dandelion honey you want to make.
+The amount of flowers you need to collect for this recipe depends on how much dandelion honey you want to make.
 To get started, we recommend about 7 ounces of dandelion flowers.

 You will also need: